iamphuc/Tabu-Search/README.md

 ![](images/Brute%20Force%20versus%20Tabu%20Search.JPG)

 ## Development
-This work was part of the seminar thesis I wrote in the Fall semester 2021 at the Chair of Revenue Management [Prof. Dr. Cornelia Schön](https://www.bwl.uni-mannheim.de/schoen/ "Prof. Dr. Cornelia Schön"), University of Mannheim on product line design optimization.
+This work was part of the seminar thesis I wrote in the Fall Semester 2021 at the Chair of Revenue Management [Prof. Dr. Cornelia Schön](https://www.bwl.uni-mannheim.de/schoen/ "Prof. Dr. Cornelia Schön"), University of Mannheim on product line design optimization.

 ## Background
 The original Product Line Design (PLD) problem is the profit maximization of a 7-product line.
 This can be solved using commercial optimization program such as AMPL.
 However, for implementation purpose in Microsoft Excel, I choose to solve the profit maximiation of 1-product line.
 Additional information about the problem and procedure is shown in the Environment and Implementation Section.